 This quickstart assumes that each node is a virtual machine and that they are all on the same network.
-It builds upon the previous quickstart, Pseudo-Distributed Local Install, assuming that the system you configured in that procedure is now node-a.
+It builds upon the previous quickstart, Pseudo-Distributed for Local Testing, assuming that the system you configured in that procedure is now node-a.
 Stop HBase on node-a before continuing.